Shridath Ramphal: Honours and awards

-Sir Shridath was appointed a Companion of the Order of St Michael and St George (CMG) in the 1966 Birthday Honours (the list was dated to 25 May of that year).
+Ramphal was appointed a Companion of the Order of St Michael and St George (CMG) in the 1966 Birthday Honours.
 He was knighted in the 1970 New Year Honours, and invested with his knighthood by the Queen at Buckingham Palace on 3 February.
-He was appointed a Knight Grand Cross of the Order of St. Michael and St. George (GCMG) in 1990.
+He was appointed Knight Grand Cross of the Order of St Michael and St. George (GCMG) in 1990.

-On 26 February 1982, Sir Shridath was appointed an honorary Companion of the Order of Australia (AC).
+On 26 February 1982, Ramphal was appointed an honorary Companion of the Order of Australia (AC).
 On 6 February 1990, Ramphal was the 19th appointee to the Order of New Zealand, New Zealand's highest civil honour.
 He was decorated as a Member of the Order of the Caribbean Community (OCC) in the first conferment in 1992.
 In May 2006 Ramphal was appointed an Honorary Fellow of Royal Society of Arts.
-He is a vice-president of the Royal Commonwealth Society.
+He was a vice-president of the Royal Commonwealth Society.
 The Ramphal Building at the University of Warwick was named in his honour.

 In 2002, Rampal was awarded the Indira Gandhi Peace Prize.
+In 2003, he was awarded the Pravasi Bharatiya Samman by the President of India.

-Popular culture
+In popular culture

 Ramphal is portrayed by Tony Jayawardena in the fourth season of the Netflix web television series The Crown.